Safety Information

 As a staff, we consider maintaining the safety of all those who live in, work at, and visit our communities to be one of our most important jobs.
 This is a responsibility we take seriously.

-Locked entrances: The exterior entrance doors to all our buildings are locked at all times as are the interior doors that are the entrances to our residential areas.
+The exterior entrance doors to all our buildings are locked at all times as are the interior doors that are the entrances to our residential areas.
 Residents and staff must use their U Card/key fob to enter these doors.

-Emergency exit doors: All buildings have emergency exit doors.
+All buildings have emergency exit doors.
 These doors are locked and have alarms as they are only to be used if there is a fire or other emergency.

-- Information Desks: We have Information Desks in the lobby of all our buildings that are staffed during the day and night throughout the academic year.
+- Information Desks: Information Desks in the lobby of all our buildings are staffed during the day and night throughout the academic year.
 In addition to being available to answer questions and check items out, the students and full-time staff members who work at these desks will report any emergencies to the University of Minnesota Police Department.

 - Community Advisor on Duty: Community Advisors (student-peer staff) are on duty weekdays from 4:30 p.m.-8 a.m. and 24 hours a day on weekends.
 They monitor what is happening in their assigned areas and are available if there are any problems.
-Residents can reach the CA on Duty by using the phone number posted at the Information Desk (reminder: you should first call 911 if there is an emergency requiring police, fire, or medical response).
+Residents can reach the CA on Duty by using the phone number posted at the Information Desk (reminder: call 911 first if there is an emergency requiring police, fire, or medical response).

 - Residence Director on Duty: Each of our buildings has a Residence Director (a full-time staff member who works and lives in the building).
 At least one of these staff members is on call at all times.